-The site utility adjustment was based on the overall utility of the subject, as compared to the comparable sales.
-All three sales were similar and did not require any adjustments.
+The site utility adjustment was based on the overall utility of the subject, including its triple frontage, as compared to the comparable sales.
+All three sales were inferior and required positive adjustments.

 Demand

 The demand adjustment was based on the overall demand of the subject.
 The subject is located in an older established residential neighborhood with limited growth, within the City of Dayton.
 After conversations with Ann Schenking and Tony Kroger with the City of Dayton's Planning Department and Carl Daughtery the City of Dayton's Zoning Administrator, it was determined that there is limited uses other than the typical single unit residential use.
 The highest and best use due to zoning limitations is for a single unit residential use.
 Due to the size, location and surrounding home values, there is minimal demand for development.
 All three sales were superior and required negative adjustments.
 The adjustments are based on market perception and exposure time.